Save the Date!

-Join us in Denver, Colorado, for the Kefi @ Mile High Greek Dance Workshop and Glendi presented by the Hellenic Dance Academy of Denver
+Join us in Denver, Colorado, for the Kefi @ Mile High Greek Dance Workshop and Glendi presented by the Metropolis of Denver Hellenic Language and Culture Committee and the National Greek Folk Dance and Cultural Ministry.

-Honor Greek culture and heritage and have FUN learning NEW authentic and unique Greek dances from renowned FDF and HDF Instructors and Judges, Dean Advalas and Jordan Elrod.
+Honor Greek culture and heritage and have FUN learning NEW authentic and unique Greek dances from renowned FDF and HDF Instructors and Judges, Dean Advalas and Dr. Christos Papakostas.

-Celebrate with your friends at the Glendi featuring DJ Gus Sverkos of Kroma L.A.
+Celebrate with your friends at the Glendi featuring a live Greek band!

 Dean Avdalas